syncfusion-content/fileformat-docs/File-Formats/PDF-to-image/Convert-PDF-file-to-Image-in-Blazor.md

 The Syncfusion PDF to Image converter is a .NET library used to convert PDF document to image in Blazor application.

-N> Currently, HTML to PDF converter is mainly supported in Blazor Server-Side, while it is not compatible with Blazor WASM (WebAssembly).

 ## Steps to convert PDF document to Image in Blazor application

 Step 1: Create a new C# Blazor Server Application project.